Namoshek/laravel-scout-database/README.md

 Obviously, this package does not provide a search engine which (even remotely) brings the performance and quality a professional search engine like Elasticsearch offers.
 This solution is meant for smaller to medium-sized projects which are in need of a rather simple-to-setup solution.

-One issue with this search engine is that it can lead to issues if multiple queue workers work on the indexing concurrently (database will deadlock).
+One issue with this search engine is that it can lead to issues if multiple queue workers work on the indexing of a single document concurrently
+(database will deadlock).
 To circumvent this issue, a the number of attempts used for transactions is configurable.
 By default, each transaction is tried a maximum of three times if a deadlock (or any other error) occurs.
-The more workers are updating the index at the same time, the more attempts might be needed in order for the jobs to succeed.

 _Note: Use the `queue` setting in your `config/scout.php` to use a queue for indexing on which only few queue workers are active, if you run into issues with deadlocks.
 Running index updates synchronously (not queued) may break your application altogether,